Is Survivorship Bias Destroying Your Optimisation Strategy?

 Naturally they recommended that armour should be added to those areas that showed the most damage on the planes they assessed.
 But the statistician Abraham Wald pointed out that the study was suffering from survivorship bias.
-They had only considered aircraft that survived their missions as the bombers not included in the analysis had been shot down.
+They had only considered aircrafts that survived their missions.
+The bombers not included in the analysis had been shot down.

 Wald argued that the holes in the returning aircraft represented areas where a plane could take damage and still return home safely.
 Using his insight he recommend they reinforce the essential working parts of the plane, such as the engines, where returning planes largely showed no damage.
-Theses components were most likely to be the areas that if damaged would prevent a plane from returning safely home.
+These components were most likely to be the areas that would prevent a plane from returning safely home.

 What is survivorship bias?

-Survivorship bias is one of the most common logical errors that optimisers make as it plays on our desire to deconstruct success and cherry pick data that confirms our existing beliefs (see confirmation bias).
-People are prone to comparing survivors with the overall average despite evidence that survivors have unusual properties, namely that they have been successful.
+Survivorship bias is one of the most common logical errors that optimisers make.
+It plays on our desire to deconstruct success and cherry pick data that confirms our existing beliefs (see confirmation bias).
+People are prone to comparing survivors with the overall average.

 By only examining successful outcomes we tend to become over-optimistic and may set unrealistic expectations about what optimisation can deliver in the short-term.
-We have a tendency to ignore the many more tests that have failed to deliver an uplift and only focus on our successes.
-As a result we tend to overestimate the importance of skill and underestimate the role of luck in the process.
+We have a tendency to ignore the tests that have failed to deliver an uplift and only focus on our successes.
+As a result we overestimate the importance of skill and underestimate the role of luck in the process.

 To manage expectations appropriately consider: